bookofproofs/bookofproofs.github.io/_sources/branches/analysis/around-1600-the-homogeneity-principle-and-the-birth-of-the-mathematical-formula.md

 `$$b\text { times }a +  2\text{ times } a \text{ be equal }10.$$`

-The first philosopher and mathematician who broke with the homogeneity principle and simplified the notation - in other words, the inventor of the "mathematical formula" - was "René Descartes":https://www.bookofproofs.org/history/rene-descartes (1596 - 1650).
+The first philosopher and mathematician who broke with the homogeneity principle and simplified the notation - in other words, the inventor of the "mathematical formula" - was <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Descartes/">René Descartes</a> (1596 - 1650).
 Like contemporary mathematicians, he also considered numbers as valid only, if they could be interpreted as lengths, areas, and volumes.
 Therefore, he had to somehow bypass the homogeneity principle.
-Surprisingly, he found a solution in the [Prop 6.02][bookofproofs$1988] in the ancient [Elements][bookofproofs$621] of "Euclid":https://www.bookofproofs.org/history/euclid-of-alexandria, also known as the **intercept theorem**, but nobody was able to discover this solution before Descartes.
+Surprisingly, he found a solution in the [Prop 6.02][bookofproofs$1988] in the ancient [Elements][bookofproofs$621] of
+[Euclid](https://mathshistory.st-andrews.ac.uk/Biographies/Euclid/), also known as the **intercept theorem**, but nobody was able to discover this solution before Descartes.
 The intercept theorem states that in a geometrical arrangement like this,

 ![intercept1](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/intercept1.png?raw=true)